Explore this course:

 Course description

-This course gives you the opportunity to choose from a wide range of modules across the departments of philosophy and politics.
+This degree course gives you the opportunity to choose from a wide range of modules across in both philosophy and politics.
 Modules cover topics such as freedom, democracy, global justice, environmental change, human rights and international political theory.

 You'll explore contemporary political philosophy and its historical underpinnings, and learn how to use political theories to reflect on current social issues.
 You'll delve into the theoretical debates that shape current political discourse and develop your understanding of the cultural, historical and philosophical contexts surrounding those debates.